 If mild valve regurgitation is present, the patient should be monitored at least once every 2 or 3 years, including the use of echocardiography and electrocardiography.
 Also, medications to protect against infective endocarditis should be prescribed.

-In severe cases of mitral valve regurgitation, stress testing with a treadmill may be required, as well as 24 hour ECG (electrocardiogram) monitoring.
 In some cases, antiarrhythmic medications will be given and examination with TEE (transesophageal echocardiography) and/or cardiac catheterization may be necessary.
 If left heart overload and regurgitation become critical, then valve repair or replacement surgery may be performed.